TeaOfTheSea/FamilyRecipes/content/biscuits-for-gravy.md

 ---
 From: N/A

-For buttermilk, [incomprehensible] 1/[incomprehensible] teaspoon baking soda in flour mix.
+For buttermilk, sift 1/4 teaspoon baking soda in flour mix.
 Increase shortening to 1/3 cup and use buttermilk instead of milk.

 - ⏲️ Prep time: N/A
 - 🍳 Cook time: 12-15 min